gpuweb/spirv-execution-env/execution-env.md

 # WebGPU Execution Environment

 Note: Many items are marked "TBD".
 In most cases those items will be resolved once the exact feature set of WebGPU has been determined.

 ## General WebGPU Environment

 [TBD: this may belong in a different specification, if it exists, about WebGPU]

 ### Introduction

 WebGPU executes graphics and compute pipelines.
 A graphics pipeline processes data through a programmable vertex shader, and the resulting fragments through a programmable fragment shader.
 A compute pipeline processes data via a compute shader.

 A WebGPU pipeline defines:

 * Shader modules for each programmable stage (vertex, fragment, and compute)
-    *   Shader modules declare their usage of resources as "bindings", "vertex inputs" or "fragment outputs", this is the shader module implicit resource interface.
+  * Shader modules declare their usage of resources as "bindings", "vertex inputs" or "fragment outputs".
+    This is the shader module's implicit resource interface.
 * Specialization constants for each shader module
 * A "resource interface" that must be a superset of each of the shader module implicit interfaces.
   Each resource in a resource interface can be either read-only or read-write.
 * Various "fixed function" configuration options.

 WebGPU shaders are expressed in SPIR-V.  SPIR-V is usable in several execution environments, and so its core definition describes a superset of functionality across all those environments.
 The "WebGPU Execution Environment Specification for SPIR-V" section describes restrictions on SPIR-V for use with WebGPU.

 ### Security Model

 A WebGPU application (an "App") consists of code to invoke WebGPU API entry points ("host code"), and WebGPU shaders.
 A WebGPU implementation does not trust either host code or shaders.

 Stages of execution:

 1. A WebGPU implementation loads App code, and begins running the App host code in an untrusted manner.
 1. The App host code invokes WebGPU APIs to create resources, load shaders, and create a pipeline configuration.
 1. The App invokes a WebGPU API to run a pipeline.

-In response, the WebGPU implementation:
+During these steps the WebGPU implementation will have:

-    1. Validates the pipeline configuration and all associated objects.
-If the configuration is invalid, this procedure terminates with an error.
-Otherwise the procedure continues.
+1. Validated the pipeline configuration and all associated objects.
-    1. Determines the set of data resources that should be accessible to the shaders, and in what access modes (e.g. read-only, read-write).
+1. Determined the set of data resources that should be accessible to the shaders, and in what access modes (e.g. read-only, read-write).
-    1. Determines the computing resources to be used to execute the pipeline.
+1. Determined the computing resources to be used to execute the pipeline.
-    1. Creates a pipeline ExecutionContext consisting of the computing and data resources that are valid to be used by the pipeline, and in particular by the shaders in the pipeline.
+1. Created a pipeline ExecutionContext consisting of the computing and data resources that are valid to be used by the pipeline, and in particular by the shaders in the pipeline.
    Each data resource is associated with valid access modes: read-only resources may only be read; only writable resources may be written.
 1. Executes the pipeline, subject to the security property that follows.

 A WebGPU implementation is _secure_ if, for any application _App_ running on the implementation, accesses explicitly granted to App are the only means by which:

 *   _App_ may sense state outside its ExecutionContext
 *   _App_ may cause mutation of state outside its ExecutionContext